apota/vetterati/README.md

 ## 🚀 Overview

-Vetterati is a cloud-native, modular Applicant Tracking System (ATS) designed to streamline and automate the hiring process.
+Vetterati is a cloud-native, modular Applicant Tracking System (ATS) designed to streamline and automate the applicant **VETTING** and hiring process.
 Built with modern microservices architecture, it leverages AI for intelligent candidate matching using the Analytic Hierarchy Process (AHP), provides robust analytics, and supports scalable workflow automation.
+It is like having the illuminati vetting your applicants!

 ## Target Audience